 The Company has incurred losses since inception.
 The Company anticipates incurring additional losses until such time, if ever, that it can generate significant sales.
-As a result of issuing \$35.0 million in senior secured convertible notes in June 2016, management believes that its capital resources are adequate to fund operations through the end of 2017.
+As a result of issuing \$35.0 million in senior secured convertible notes in June 2016 and assuming the Company is able to effect a reverse stock split as proposed in its recent consent solicitation statement filed with the SEC on July 26, 2017, management believes that its capital resources are adequate to fund operations through the end of 2017.
 To the extent additional capital is not available when needed, the Company may be forced to abandon some or all of its development and commercialization efforts, which would have a material adverse effect on the prospects of the business.
 Operations of the Company are subject to certain risks and uncertainties, including, among others, uncertainties and risks related to clinical research, product development; regulatory approvals; technology; patents and proprietary rights; comprehensive government regulations; limited commercial manufacturing; marketing and sales experience; and dependence on key personnel.